shubhamprshr27/NeglectedTailsVLM/README.md

 2024-08-10: Please check out our latest work [SWAT](https://tian1327.github.io/SWAT/) which explores retrieval-augmented learning for few-shot recognition!!
 See [RETRIEVAL.md](https://github.com/tian1327/SWAT/blob/master/retrieval/RETRIEVAL.md) for step-by-step instructions for retrieving pretraining data.

 2024-04-20: Analysis code has been released.
-Documentation being updated along with release of data and captions.
+Documentation is being updated along with the release of data and captions.

-2024-04-16: Code released for REAL-Linear and REAL-prompt, analysis code is on the way.
+2024-04-16: Code released for REAL-Linear and REAL-prompt; analysis code is on the way.

 2024-02-26: Our paper has been accepted to CVPR 2024!
-Thanks for your patience, please expect the code to be released in upcoming weeks!
+Thanks for your patience.
+Please expect the code to be released in the upcoming weeks!

 # Setup

-This repository uses uses Python v3.11.4.
+This repository uses Python v3.11.4.
 Please create a new conda/miniconda environment using the `requirements.txt` file.
 Note that the CUDNN version used was 12.2.

 # Dataset Setup